Migration-Focused Chicago and Study Abroad Options

 - The Migration Studies track

 - First and second year summer block field placements in Jalisco, México City or México border immersion course during Spring break

 - And a 2-week long summer immersion course in Mexico City in collaboration with the Universidad Iberoamericana, ITESO - the Jesuit University of Guadalajara, and Jesuit Migrant Services of Mexico

 In addition, the School of Social Work has partnered with the National Autonomous University of Mexico (UNAM) to provide Spanish language courses with an emphasis on social work vocabulary.
 The UNAM language courses and can be taken as electives and credit can be transferred directly.
 For more information please visit: UNAM’s website.
 The study abroad program in Mexico and language classes with UNAM complement the Migration Studies Sub-Specialization, but are not required.

 Note: Spanish is NOT required for the Mexico and Border Immersion Courses.
 But CONVERSATIONAL SPANISH IS REQUIRED for the Mexico Fieldwork Program.

-All students studying abroad must complete a general application, find a copy here:
+All students studying abroad must complete a general application, COMING SOON.

 The Mexico internship can be used as a 1st or 2nd year placement (except for students pursuing a 2nd level schools specialization field placement).
 Interested students will need to complete the application materials and be interviewed by Dr. Maria Vidal de Haymes.
-Those who wish to complete the field placement, must submit the following application:
+Those who wish to complete the field placement, must submit a separate application, COMING SOON.

 *Information and options are subject to change based on enrollment and availability.